top of page

 Genus Neptis

-This genus was recently revised by Richardson (2019), using a mixture of barcoding, genitalia dissection and wing facies, with a number of taxonomic revisions recommended.
+This genus was revised by Richardson (2019, 2020), using a mixture of barcoding, genitalia dissection and wing facies, with a number of taxonomic revisions recommended.
 The only relevant revision affecting the species recorded at Semuliki concerns Neptis agouale parallela (Collins & Larsen, 1996) which now becomes Neptis melicerta parallela (Collins & Larsen, 1996 comb. nov.).
 The record N. melicerta listed in the Semuliki checklist (Forbes, 2018) is replaced by N. melicerta parallela.
-The resulting phylogeny tree from the revision describes eleven groups.
-The species detailed here will not be split into groups for simplicity.
+The resulting phylogeny tree from the revision describes nine species groups, with one large group, Nysiades being divided into sub-groups..

 The image N. morosa could also be another very similar new species recently described by Richardson (2020), in a paper presenting descriptions of two additional new species to the Agatha group.
 One, N. morosopsis is very similar in appearance and can be defined as having 'flatter distal ends of the discal band markings on the hindwing'.
 These are distinctly more rounded in N. morosa as most likely seen in the image below.
 However, the genitalia of these two species can be easily separated.
-In Uganda, N. morosopsis has only been recorded in the north of the country, while also having been recorded in the eastern DRC, around 50km from Semuliki.
-So here again is another species that with greater sampling intensity directed at this genus, will be more than likely found to be present at Semuliki.
+In Uganda, N. morosopsis has only been recorded in the north of the country, but also recorded in the eastern DRC, around 50 km from Semuliki.

 Neptis saclava.jpeg